Weaver species categoryChoose different species category from drop-down list and press 'Go' button.

 'Sitagra' weaversReichenbach 1850a first used the subgenus 'Sitagra', from the Greek Sitos, corn; agra, catching, ie. corn-eaters.
 A variety of weavers were included in this group by different authors, the final revision being by Wolters 1982a, who upgraded this taxon to genus level and included 4 species.

 These weavers generally have a slender bill (although thicker and shorter in Little Weaver).
-The breeding males have black masks.
+The breeding males have black masks, with pale or dark eyes.
 The females are generally olive-green above, and yellowish below.